bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ### Install Hugo

-Please read the [detailed installation instructions](https://gohugo.io/getting-started/installing/) for your operating system on the documentation site. _Perplex_ works with any recent version (≥ 0.92).
+Please read the [detailed installation instructions](https://gohugo.io/getting-started/installing/) for your operating system on the documentation site. _Perplex_ works with any recent version.

 ### Use Perplex